2026 Minnesota in Winter, A Wonderland of Owls and Other Raptors

 We DO NOT chase, flush, or bait birds.
 Period

-Bring the longest lens you have, or look into renting one if you do not have one for the trip.
+Bring the longest lens you have, or consider renting one if you don’t have one for the trip.
 A startled bird uses up the precious energy necessary for survival in these harsh conditions.
-We will stay well back so as not to disturb them.
+We will stay well back to avoid disturbing them.

 Binoculars are a must, and for good photography, you will need a long lens.